ludaavics/memento-photos/content/english/post/how-long.md

 ---
-title: "How Long Does It Take To Make a Photobook?"
+title: How Long Does It Take To Make a Photobook?
-date: 2021-09-14T12:40:24-04:00
+date: 2021-09-14T12:40:24.000-04:00
-image: "images/post/how-long.jpg"
+image: images/post/how-long.jpg
-summary:
-  "You’re not likely to finish it in an evening, but it doesn’t have to drag on for months either, especially if you start with the right expectations."
+summary: You’re not likely to finish it in an evening, but it doesn’t have to drag on for months either, especially if you start with the right expectations.
-categories: ["preparation", "featured"]
+categories:
+- preparation
+- featured
 weight: 2
-type: "featured"
+type: featured

 ---
 If you’re anything like me, you probably tend to underestimate how long a project like a photobook might take.
 Well, you’re not likely to finish it in an evening, while watching a movie, but it doesn’t have to drag on for months either, especially